Finding better ways to provide the materials the world needs

 The hourly pay gap reflects the number of women in senior roles at Rio Tinto London Limited, as evidenced by the percentage of women in roles paid in the upper quartile or middle upper quartile.

 It is worth noting that the reported level of gender pay gap is materially lower when there are equal numbers of men and women at a given level of seniority.
-For example, in middle management and middle professional roles, which are the most balanced in terms of gender representation in Rio Tinto London Limited, the mean Gender Pay Gap is 1% in favour of men and the median pay gap is 1% in favour of women at 5 April 2022.
+For example, in middle management and middle professional roles, which are the most balanced in terms of gender representation in Rio Tinto London Limited, the mean and median Gender Pay Gap is 6% and 9% in favour of men respectively at 5 April 2023.

 The ‘bonus’ primarily includes the value of short (STIP) and long term (LTIP) incentives.

-Consistency and fairness checks are also conducted annually on LTIP awards as part of the Annual Remuneration Review.
+Consistency and fairness checks are conducted annually on STIP and LTIP awards as part of the Annual Remuneration Review.

 The ‘bonus’ pay gap is primarily driven by a higher representation of men in upper bands, which attract higher salaries, STIP and LTIP opportunities.